shimspedy/sengov/content/states/arizona/quang-nguyen/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Quang Nguyen"
-seo_title: "contact Representatives Quang Nguyen"
+seo_title: "contact Representative Quang Nguyen"
 subheader:
-     greeting: Contact Representatives Quang Nguyen
+     greeting: Contact Representative Quang Nguyen
      description: Quang H. Nguyen, born in 1962, is a Vietnamese-American businessman and politician.
-He is currently serving as a Republican member of the Arizona House of Representatives for District 1 since 2021.
+He is currently serving as a Republican member of the Arizona House of Representative for District 1 since 2021.
 The district he represents includes most of Yavapai County and some of Maricopa County.
-description: Contact Representatives Quang Nguyen of Arizona.
+description: Contact Representative Quang Nguyen of Arizona.
 Contact information for Quang Nguyen includes email address, phone number, and mailing address.
 image: quang-nguyen.jpeg
 video:
 url:  /states/arizona/quang-nguyen/